Kyler Murray Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Season Stats

-- He's also rushed 59 times for 206 yards and five touchdowns, averaging 17.2 yards per game.
+- He's also carried the ball 59 times for 206 yards and five touchdowns, averaging 17.2 yards per game.

-- The Cardinals, who rank sixth in the NFL in points scored, have dropped back to pass 49.9% of the time while opting for the ground attack 50.1% of the time.
+- The Cardinals, who rank sixth in the NFL in points scored, have dropped back to pass 49.9% of the time while running the ball 50.1% of the time.

-- Murray accounts for 33.3% of his team's red zone plays, with 43 of his 271 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Rams.